jdevuyst/termcat/README.md

 Termcat is a markup language for scientific and technical writing.
 It is currently under active development and not yet in a usable state.

-You can read more about Termcat in the [manual](doc/termcat-intro.html) and on [my blog](https://jdevuyst.blogspot.com/search/label/Termcat).
+For more information, please see the [Termcat manual](https://rawgithub.com/jdevuyst/termcat/master/doc/termcat-intro.html) or [my blog](https://jdevuyst.blogspot.com/search/label/Termcat).